-(c) Classification of Acquired Properties
+(e) Classification and Determination of Fair Value of Acquired Properties

-The Bank classifies its acquired properties as Bank Premises, Furniture, Fixtures and Equipment if used in operations, as Investment Properties if held for rental or for currently undetermined future use and is regarded as held for capital appreciation, or as financial asset.
+The Bank classifies its acquired properties as Bank Premises, Furniture, Fixtures and Equipment if used in operations, and as Investment Properties if held for rental or for currently undetermined future use and is regarded as held for capital appreciation, or as financial asset.
 At initial recognition, the Bank determines the fair value of acquired properties through internal and external appraisal depending on the Bank's threshold policy.
 The appraised value is determined based on the current economic and market conditions, as well as the physical condition of the property.